 Some of the stories we publish on Facebook will be backed with paid promotion at the discretion of our editorial team.
 (Note: the more well-crafted the post, the better the chance it will be backed by paid promotion!)

 We pay for original, published content on Horse Network.
 In addition to regular article fees, contributing authors have the chance to earn social share bonuses for their stories.

 If we publish your post and it gets shared more than 1,000 times on social media, we’ll pay you $100!
 (Yep, it’s that simple.)
 Simply screenshot the social media share buttons at the bottom of the post and send it to us.

 And if it doesn’t get shared 1K times?

 Horse Network is always in search of thoughtful, witty, and creative writers to join our stable of regular contributors.
 If we like what you write, and want to see more, we’ll pay you ($50+) per post, regardless of how many times it’s shared.

 By submitting your work to Horse Network, you understand and agree to the following:

-- Horse Network has the perpetual right to publish and use the content on any of our current or future media platforms unless arrangements are made in advance.
+Horse Network has the perpetual right to publish and use the content on any of our current or future media platforms, including for commercial purposes, unless arrangements are made in advance.